council

 The Council is committed to promoting environmental responsibility.
 Suppliers are expected to:

-• minimise the environmental impact of their operations and maintain environmentally responsible policies and practices.
+• Minimise the environmental impact of their operations and maintain environmentally responsible policies and practices.

 Environmental impacts